 We are back in Australia for 6 months to enjoy the summer down under.
 So where did we leave ITIKI?
 Well we have left our beloved in the very capable hands of the Karpathakis family at Artemis Leros Boatyard on the northern end of the island of Leros.
 This small island is part of the Dodecanese group in the eastern Aegean.
 There is no marina here so all of the boat storage is on the hardstand which is what we wanted this year.
 It is easier on the boat especially as we are not on board to keep an eye on mooring lines etc. We are also in need of an anti-fouling after a season of heavy growth and hard bottom scrubbing.

 The boatyard is a family run business which has become very popular with Aussies and Kiwis and came highly recommended - ITIKI is one of 22 cats lined up in the yard now!
 Everyone here has been super helpful in organising our stay, receiving the many parcels that we have arranged and scheduling the maintenance work needed over the winter break.
 As you can see in the video below a great deal of preparation and care goes into ensuring everything is set just right for the lift out process, nothing is left to "luck"!
 A truly professional team.
+While they are expanding, word has gotten around so better be quick if you want to book in for next year!

 You are permitted to stay on the boat on the hardstand, but as you can imagine that requires a some forward planning.
 It was a very strange feeling being on board, walking around on a boat which up so high but also completely still.
 For the first 24 hrs on land my brain was still convinced we were moving!
 As ITIKI is up on blocks we access the boat by a step ladder at the transom.
 This access point needs to be made cat-proof at night, as we learned after finding some footprints of our furry friends on board one morning.
 Showers and toilets are available nearby as it is not feasible to use the ones on board.
 At night time a bucket comes in handy if you dont want to negotiate the ladder in the dark.
 Water and electricity is available to connect to, just as in a marina, however grey water needs to be managed as it cant just go overboard onto the ground.
-Hoses connected to the outlets make this easier, as you inevitably forget where you are and turn on the tap.
+Hoses connected to the outlets make this easier, as you inevitably forget where you are spit your toothpaste down the sink.
 If you are preparing food on board you can rely on the roving pack of hungry goats to come by each day to take care of your food scraps for you.
 There is also a communal BBQ area which is great for farewell parties!

 Once we were out of the water, servicing the engines was quite a different process as you don't have access to saltwater cooling when running the engines.
-We left this to the professionals, as we also need a prop replacement, but the processes involves using hoses for freshwater cooling followed by a rinse in anti-freeze (for winterising) - they won't be put to use until we go back in the water.
+We left this to the professionals, as we also need a prop replacement, but the process involves using hoses for freshwater cooling followed by a rinse in anti-freeze (for winterising) - they won't be put to use until we go back in the water.
 Some boats leave their anchor and chain on the ground to take the weight out of the bow.
 This probably makes more sense for a mono where the anchor-well area is normally supported by the water, less so on a cat.
 Even though the security at Artemis is top notch we decided to return our lovely, shiny Ultra to the anchor-well after washing and drying everything.
 As per previous year we filled our water tanks (with desal) and diesel tanks to minimise the airspace, limiting potential for bacterial growth.
 We emptied and cleaned the black-water tanks before lifting out, leaving them dry.
 We have also filled or covered every hole or gap that might look like a potential home to insects or birds, as well as removing or covering deck fittings and turning blocks to keep the dust out.
 Of course there was alot of cleaning.
 I lost track of how many times we washed the boat down, and we cleaned every little nook and cranny!
 We even removed the transom bumpers to clean out 12 months of accumulated, multi-national slime!

 Check out the video below to follow our lift out, which occurred in the middle of the last Wallabies World Cup game (probably a good thing)...